clij/clijx-assistant/intensity_projection.md

 Open your time lapse data set.
 [Start the CLIJx-assistant](https://clij.github.io/assistant/getting_started) and follow these steps:

 * Your dataset
-  * CLIJx-Incubator Starting point
+  * CLIJx-Assistant Starting point
     * Background subtraction
       * Maximum Z Projection

-Furthermore, if you want to project in different directions, conider these methods:
+Furthermore, if you want to project in different directions, consider these methods:
 * Reslice Left
 * Reslice Right
 * Reslice Top